 for more on this), but I believe it’s also our desire to be continually doing, creating, producing – and available

 – that allows us to be tricked into this belief in the first place.
 Blame it on puritan work ethics, the endless march of capitalism and exponential growth, or women\’s need to be seen as equal to men (and don’t get me wrong – this balance has long been in need of addressing).
 Whatever you see as the reason, the result often ends up with us expecting our bodies and minds to be high functioning every day, and with us feeling let down and a failure when we can’t meet our own high expectations.

 The menstrual cycle is just that – a cycle.
 There are many cycles in this beautiful life and world of ours, and all of us, whatever our gender, are affected by them all the time.
 We all go through cycles of contraction and expansion, of focus and relaxation, of energy and rest.
 When we start looking at the cycles within us, and how they affect us personally, we have the key to unlocking a fascinating view into how we really function, and how we can really work at our best.
 The menstrual cycle is no different from any other life cycle, with its high and low points, its inward and its outward times.
 And just as we don’t judge the seasons as they turn through the year (though of course we may prefer one or the other!), if we can learn to accept our own seasons (even if we still have a favourite one) then we can start to work alongside and with our body, rather than against it.

-So next time you (or a menstruator in your life) are railing against your apparently failing body, consider asking ‘What phase of my cycle am I in?
+So next time you (or someone in your life who menstruates) are railing against your apparently failing body, consider asking ‘What phase of my cycle am I in?
 Might I just need to rest?’.
 And if you take note of this as the months go by, and go so far as writing it down in your diary or calendar, you might just start to see a pattern forming.